Tero-Labs/moola-api-test-scripts/README.md

     ```bash
     cd scripts
-    python moola_api_test.py
+    python test_apis.py
     ```

-5. Any failing api will be printed to stdout and a report will be generated under `reports` directory
+5. Any failing api will be printed to stdout and a report will be generated under `reports` directory for the failing apis